-Identifying cell types from known markers can be fast in Loupe Browser.
-This is done two ways, first through looking at quantitative accessibility, then by importing feature lists.
+Loupe Browser allows users to quickly identify cell types from known markers.
+Cell-type identification can be done two ways, first by looking at quantitative accessibility, then by importing feature lists.

-First, look at the t-SNE plot for this dataset.
-When looking at a PBMC sample, relatively clear clustering of common cell types are seen.
+The t-SNE plot for this dataset shows relatively clear clustering of common PBMC cell types.
 Since every t-SNE plot is different, feature markers are used for orientation.
 Start by using promoter markers to find cellular types.

 The Cell Ranger ATAC pipeline labels individual peaks as promoters for a particular gene if the peak falls 1000 bases upstream from a gene's transcription start site, or 100 bases downstream from a gene's transcription start site.
 A promoter sum for a given gene is the number of cut sites per cell that fall within all the peaks labeled as promoters for that gene.
 Higher promoter sum values indicate higher chromatin accessibility in the promoter region.
 Lower promoter sum values indicate lower accessibility in the promoter region.

 Even though most cell type specific chromatin accessibility happens distal from promoters (a well known phenomenon that we observe in our data), we have found that promoter sums are sufficient to identify cell subtypes, as genes known to be upregulated in those subtypes will likely be more accessible at the promoter.
 Use B Cell and T Cell gene markers to test this.